Paediatrics and Child Health Research

 Unit 1: Starting a Research Project in Child health

 This unit will give you an overview of the methods available and the things you need to consider, when starting a research project involving children.
-You will learn generic and highly transferable research skills and what makes research in children different, including how to appraise existing evidence, and the advantages and disadvantages of different study designs.
-(20 credits)
+You will learn generic and highly transferable research skills and what makes paediatric research different from that focussed on adults, including how to appraise existing evidence, and the advantages and disadvantages of different study designs.

 Unit 2: Conducting Successful Child Health Research